hbctraining/Training-modules/Accelerate_with_automation/lessons/loops_and_scripts.md

 ### Other ways to assign a value to a variable

-The syntax for varable assignment depending on whether you want to assign a number, a string with/without spaces, another variable, or a command.
+The syntax for varable assignment changes depending on whether you want to assign a number, a string with/without spaces, another variable, or a command.
 For example:

 `variable=number` for a number or a string without spaces.